Culture & Traditions

 We have all heard that anytime the thirteenth day of the month falls on a Friday that it is considered an unlucky day.
 Where did this notion come from?
 Find out the answer to that question in this article.

 Believe it or not, there's more to St. Patrick's Day than beer and gaudy green attire.
 How do the saint, the shamrocks and the famous Blarney Stone all come together?

 By Melissa Russell-Ausley

 Did you know that the word "mistletoe" comes from two Anglo-Saxon words meaning "dung" and "twig"?
 Learn how and why this romantic tradition came to be committed under an unfortunately named shrub.

 It's time to unpack the ornaments, string up the popcorn, and yes -- untangle those lights.
 Plan on piling it all on a fresh Christmas tree?
 Learn about the different types and how to pick the perfect one.

 By Katherine Neer

 How did Halloween become the one day of the year when door-to-door begging for candy isn’t just allowed … it’s encouraged?
 Get a ghoulish glimpse into the surprising origins of everything from jack-o’-lanterns to trick-or-treating.

 Americans typically view Labor Day as the official end of summer and a free day off from work.
-But have you ever stopped to think about who was behind it?
+But have you ever stopped to think who was behind it?
 And why is it celebrated in early September?